briandowns/recipes/liqueurs/limoncello.md

 ## Directions

-* Clean the lemons with a vegetable bruch under cold water.
+* Clean the lemons with a vegetable brush under cold water.
-* Put the vodka through the filter at least 4 times to smoothen out the taste.
+* Put the vodka through the filter at least 4 times to smooth out the taste.
 * Zest the lemons and place the zest in a large bowl.
 Once done, put into final bottle.
 * Pour 1 liter of vodka into the bottle.
-* Cover and mix the zest and vodka.
+* Put the lid on the bottle and shake to mix the vodka and zest.
-* Let stand for one 1 in a cool, dark location.
+* Let stand for one 1 week in a cool dark location.

-### ...after a week...
+### After 1 Week

 * Combine sugar and water in a medium saucepan and bring to a boil.
 Boil for 15 minutes and then allow to cool to room temperature.
 * Pour syrup into vodka and zest mixture.
-* Cover and mix again.
+* Put the lid on the bottle and shake again to mix the syrup with the rest of the vodka and zest.
-* Let stand for 3 weeks in a cool, dark location.
+* Let stand for 3 weeks in a cool dark location.

-### ...after 3 weeks...
+### After 3 Weeks

 * Strain the limoncello using your choice of strainer.
 * Bottle the liqueur.

-## Possible Alterations

-The sugar can be reducded by half as well as the water.

 ## Serving